Luke Johnson (ice hockey)

-Luke Johnson (born September 19, 1994) is an American ice hockey center currently playing for the San Jose Barracuda in the American Hockey League (AHL).
-Johnson was selected in the fifth round, 134th overall by the Chicago Blackhawks in the 2013 NHL Entry Draft.
+Luke Johnson (born September 19, 1994) is an American ice hockey center who is currently playing for Metallurg Magnitogorsk in the Kontinental Hockey League (KHL).
+Johnson was selected in the fifth round, 134th overall by the Chicago Blackhawks in the 2013 NHL Entry Draft. with Metallurg Magnitogorsk, Johnson won the KHL's Gagarin Cup championship in 2024.

 Prior to turning professional, Johnson played NCAA Division I hockey for the University of North Dakota.
 In his junior year, he helped North Dakota win the 2016 National Championship.

 Playing career

+Amateur

 While playing with the Lincoln Stars of the United States Hockey League, Johnson committed to the University of North Dakota.